 Hive Waterloo Region works with community organizations to teach digital literacy skills essential for success in the 21st century and to build diversity and greater inclusion within our tech sector.
-We are a member of the Mozilla Leadership Network, part of a global network promoting digital literacy and open access to the web.

 We particularly work with youth and women, giving them the technical tools to discover and shape their world.
 Through our member network, we shine a spotlight on relevant learning opportunities, organisations, and facilities in Waterloo Region, and promote our region’s presence as a global tech centre.